 Skip the takeout and make your own Vegan Sofritas Burrito Bowl at home!
-Filled with spicy homemade chipotle tofu sofritas, black beans, brown rice, and vegetables, this burrito bowl is a terrific meal for lunch or dinner.
+Filled with spicy homemade chipotle tofu sofritas, protein-rich black beans, brown rice, and healthy vegetables, this burrito bowl is a terrific meal for lunch or dinner.
 This easy recipe is a homemade copycat of a Chipotle favorite.
-It's vegan and gluten-free.
+It's plant-based and gluten-free.

 There’s a certain Mexican fast food chain that’s known for being vegan friendly.
 While I don’t eat take-out often, I was pretty excited when a franchise opened around the corner from my house a few years ago.
-It made those days when I’m too busy too cook lunch easier, and it was terrific for dinner on busy weeknights.
+It made those days when I’m too busy to cook lunch easier, and it was terrific for dinner on busy weeknights.
 Plus, it's a healthier option that other fast food places.

 My go-to order was always a vegan burrito bowl with black beans and tofu sofritas.
 The last time I ordered one, however, there was a wadded up piece of plastic wrap mixed in with the food.
 Ewwww!!
 I reported it to the company, but my complaint wasn’t taken seriously.
 I haven’t eaten there since.

 Since then, I’ve been making my own burrito bowls at home.
 Making them at home means I know exactly what goes into my meal, and I can switch up the bowl’s contents depending on what I’m in the mood for.
 It might take a little time, but I’d rather control the contents of meal than wonder what might be lurking in my food.

 My homemade sofritas are made with good for you ingredients like tofu, poblano peppers, and chipotles in adobo sauce, along with lots of spicy seasoning.
 I would even go so far as to say they are better than Chipotle's!